chewyfish/trust0/docs/Invocation.md

       --datasource <DATASOURCE>
           DB datasource type

           [env: DATASOURCE=]
           [default: in-memory-db]

           Possible values:
           - in-memory-db: In-memory DB, with a simple backing persistence store.
 Entity store connect string is file path to directory holding JSON record files
+          - mysql-db:     MySQL DB (only shown when gateway built with 'mysql-db' feature)
+          - postgres-db:  Postgres DB (only shown when gateway built with 'postgres-db' feature)
           - no-db:        No DB configured, used in testing (internally empty in-memory DB structures are used)

       --db-connect <DB_CONNECT>